Power Sharing in Belgium and Sri Lanka Class 10 |CBSE Quick Revision Notes Power Sharing

 Brussels (Capital of Belgium):

-• Special laws require the support of both communities
+• Special laws require support of both communities.

-• Brussels has a separate government – both communities have equal representation
+• Brussels has a separate government with equal representation.

-• Community government: Elected by people of one language group, no matter where they live
+• Community government: Elected by people of one language group.

-• Responsible for cultural, educational, and language-related issues
+• Responsible for cultural, educational, and language matters.

-• Belgium remained united by respecting the feelings and interests of different communities
+• Belgium remained united by respecting all communities.

 Power Sharing in Sri Lanka